AnyFetch/developers.anyfetch.com/providers/documents/index.md

 	}

 ## Update a document
-Use PATCH access to `/providers/documents/`, providing the `identifier` key.
+Use PATCH access `/providers/documents/`, providing the `identifier` key to update a document.

+For ease of use, you can also send a POST request: if the identifier already exists, it will be merged.
+This way, you can send datas without bothering to store if the file is already stored.

 Parameters are the same as the creation.
 Metadatas will be merged with the current `metadatas` object; to erase a key specify it's value to `null`.